 [Section 78 amended by No. 54 of 1909 s.
 11; No. 81 of 1996 s.
 51; No. 6 of 2003 s.
 28; No. 59 of 2004 s.
 140; No. 60 of 2006 s.
 118(1).]

-79. Person refusing to bring in duplicate certificate, etc., may be brought before Court or Judge
+79. Person who fails to bring in duplicate certificate etc. may be brought before court or judge

-If any person shall refuse or neglect to comply with any such requisition as aforesaid the Registrar or any person interested may apply to a Judge to issue a summons for such person to appear before the Supreme Court or a Judge and show cause why the document mentioned in such requisition should not be delivered up or produced for the purpose mentioned in such requisition; and upon appearance before the Court or a Judge of any person so summoned it shall be lawful for the Court or Judge to examine such person upon oath and to receive other evidence or if he did not appear after being duly served with such summons then to receive evidence in his absence and (in case the same shall seem proper) to order such person to deliver up such document upon such terms or conditions as to such Court or Judge shall seem fit and the cost of the summons and proceedings thereon shall be in the discretion of the Court or Judge.
+If any person shall refuse or neglect to comply with any such requisition as aforesaid the Registrar or any person interested may apply to a judge to issue a summons for such person to appear before the Supreme Court or a judge and show cause why the document mentioned in such requisition should not be delivered up or produced for the purpose mentioned in such requisition; and upon appearance before the court or a judge of any person so summoned it shall be lawful for the court or judge to examine such person upon oath and to receive other evidence or if he did not appear after being duly served with such summons then to receive evidence in his absence and (in case the same shall seem proper) to order such person to deliver up such document upon such terms or conditions as to such court or judge shall seem fit and the cost of the summons and proceedings thereon shall be in the discretion of the court or judge.

 [80.
 Repealed by No. 17 of 1950 s.
 19.]